darklang/dark/docs/vscode-setup.md

 We are very interested in any issues you might have.
 First class support for VSCode is relatively new, but we probably use it more than any other editor.
-Please report any issues in Slack.
+Please report any issues in Discord.